Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 Paul eventually recovered from that illness in 2008 but passed away in 2011 from a separate ailment a bacterial blood infection.
 Although he was not able to speak when we arrived in the hospital, we had assurance from Paul’s earlier testimony that he was still right with the Lord.

 It was not until Paul’s funeral, that I had the opportunity to fully understand why Paul was allowed to suffer so much.
-Our family was moved to see that some forty or so staff attended the attended the services.
+Our family was moved to see that some forty or so staff attended the services.
 It was obvious that Paul had an impact upon this extended family, as staff members said Paul would love to sing, often reprising the hymn, ‘My God is able’ in acapella.
 Paul was loved and appreciated by his caregivers as much as by his family.

 At Paul’s memorial, I shared some of the happier times we had with Paul, but also shared the story of Paul’s faith and testimony.
 At the cemetery, a staff member who had returned from her vacation to attend Paul’s funeral shared a story about how Paul was at get together which was recorded on video, where he had burst into a chorus of ’Onward Christian Soldiers’ for the camera.
 It was then I realized that members of the staff of the group home were aware of Paul’s faith, which he openly shared with them through song.
 Paul’s faith had also shone through his personality, and that many staff members had listened and learned from Paul’s testimony.
 God had a plan and a purpose for Paul, as many members of the family and staff had learned through the simple childlike faith, of this child in a man’s body, how both the faith and the Holy Spirit enabled a believer to keep a happy, positive outlook in spite of a life of injury, suffering, and pain.
 The common lesson we may take from both Paul and from Job is: in spite of any sufferings endured in life, the Holy Spirit brings joy when faith in the Lord is maintained.
 That faith provides the believer with an opportunity to give a testimony of his or her faith may explain why ‘bad things happen to good people’, (Isaiah 54:10):